 DMARDs work most effectively when they are taken as soon as possible after disease diagnosis.
 They are also taken during active disease states when inflammation occurs.
-They can be taken in combination with other medications like immunotherapy drugs called biologics.
+They can be taken in combination with other medications such as immunotherapy drugs called biologics.

 Rheumatoid arthritis symptoms are caused by an autoimmune response that attacks the healthy joint tissue and causes inflammation.
-As a treatment for this autoimmune disorder, DMARDs work by acting on the immune system and modifying it so that it no longer attacks the patient’s body or causes inflammation.
+As a treatment for this autoimmune disorder, DMARDs work by acting on the immune system and modifying it so that it no longer attacks the patient’s body causing unnecessary inflammation.

 DMARDs modify the patient’s disease progression in a number of different ways, each way uniquely targeting different elements of the immune system.
 In this sense, these medications alter the underlying disease process as opposed to treating the physical symptoms.

-When rheumatoid arthritis medications are taken they decrease the inflammation in joint tissue which overall slows down the deterioration in joints.
-This ideally leads to fewer symptoms and less joint destruction over time.
+When rheumatoid arthritis medications are taken the goal is to decrease the inflammation in the joint tissue which then slows or lessens the inflammatory process which diminishes the damage to joints.
+Effective treatment with DMARDs can result in diminished symptoms and joint destruction over time.

 These medications do not work overnight.
 For certain patients, it may be weeks or months before they take effect.
 This is normal and patients should continue to take them as prescribed even if there aren’t yet any noticeable effects.
 While waiting for the medication to take effect, it is common for doctors to prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to help decrease the inflammation and alleviate pain.
 Doctors may also prescribe low doses of steroid medications called corticosteroids.

 Doctors prescribe medications to rheumatoid arthritis patients early on after their diagnosis.
-These drugs are usually prescribed by doctors first before other options like biologics.
-Early intervention in the disease progression is shown to be most effective in slowing down and stopping joint damage.
+These drugs are usually prescribed by doctors as first-line therapy before using other options such as biologics.
+Early intervention in the disease progression is shown to be most effective in slowing down and managing joint damage.

 Different types of DMARDs work in different ways to slow the progression of rheumatoid arthritis.
 They all aim to reduce or prevent the inflammation that is caused by autoimmune attacks.
-This is in order to prevent further damage and to prevent symptoms from spreading to other vital organs.
+This aids in the effort to alleviate symptoms and prevent further damage and to the joints and other vital organs.